 One-on-one academic coaching consultations are available beginning Fall 2019.
 An academic coach can help students learn more about their ideal learning styles and environments, show them how to customize their semester, help students plan for when they are returning from leave or recovering from a concussion, and direct them to other appropriate resources on campus as needed.
 ARC coaches support students from all disciplines.

 ARC academic coaches will also host various workshops throughout the semester.
 These workshops will be centered around building and strengthening the skills necessary to succeed academically.
 They will cover topics including time management, strategic reading and notetaking, semester planning, problem set strategies, and more.

 The ARC oversees the Peer Tutoring program, connecting Harvard students with a network of trained peers who can support their learning in a variety of selected courses.
 Peer Tutors can provide an extra layer of academic support for students by reviewing critical concepts and materials from class, clarifying points of confusion, and developing study strategies for upcoming exams.

 The ARC offers quiet, high-tech accessible study spaces which are available for students.
 Students can reserve a study space through the ARC website and can also find information about other available study spaces on campus there.

-Peer consultation is available for students who speak English as a second language.
-ESL peer consultation provides assistance for developing speaking and listening skills, understanding local idioms, learning more about U.S. and Harvard cultures, or practicing for oral presentations.
-ESL peer consultants, trained and supervised by the BSC, are undergraduates who have strong interest in working with students from other cultures and who speak at least one language other than English.
-Most consultees are graduate students.
-Financial assistance is available for eligible GSAS students and through programs in some other graduate schools.
+ARC-trained peer consultants provide support for students who speak English as a second language, offering assistance in developing speaking and listening skills, understanding local idioms, learning more about the US and Harvard cultures, or practicing for oral presentations.
+Primarily for graduate students; some financial assistance is available for GSAS students and those from other schools.